Selecting the Correct Base Class Library (BCL) for Xamarin.Mac

 To change to the Target Framework type for a Xamarin.Mac project, do the following:

-- Open the Xamarin.Mac project in Xamarin Studio.
+- Open the Xamarin.Mac project in Visual Studio for Mac.

 - In the Solution Explorer, double-click the project file to open the Project Options dialog box.